 This group is a mixture of new and returning members (the group formed in January 2009).
 There is no commitment involved; attend as you are able.

 We alternate between regular discussion meetings and "Activities" meetings.

 There is no solid structure to the meetings.
 We usually share our stories on a voluntary basis; no one is required to participate and are welcome to observe only.

 We speak about what is going on currently in our lives regarding social anxiety issues, treatments we have tried, coping skills and our overall thoughts and feelings in general regarding our experiences.

 This is a non-therapy group but we do schedule some "Activites" meetings for behavioral activities/mild exposures if people feel comfortable enough to do so.

 These meetings occur within the Meetup group, alternating every other meeting, one per month.
-We practice some behavioral exercises (exposures) that challenge us, representing real life social anxiety situations, yet we have the support of those that understand our anxiety.
+We practice some behavioral exercises (exposures) that challenge us, representing real life social anxiety situations.

 Some examples are: